NSW 2025-26 Skilled Migration Program opens with 3,600 places

 Your scores need to be provided by time of invitation and your test results cannot have been undertaken more than 3 years before the date of invitation.

-The Department of Home Affairs accepts both IELTS Academic and General Training, including One Skill Retake for Australian visas.
+The Department of Home Affairs accepts both IELTS Academic and General Training, including One Skill Retake for all Australian visa types.

 How can you apply for the NSW skilled visa nomination?